canvascomputing/malwi-box/README.md

 ## Use Cases

-- **Malware analysis** - Observe and restrict what suspicious Python code attempts to do
+- 🔬 **Malware analysis** - Safely detonate suspicious Python code and observe its behavior
-- **Supply chain security** - Audit what packages access during installation
+- 📦 **Dependency auditing** - Discover what file, network, and process access a package actually needs
-- **Critical systems** - Enforce least-privilege access for Python scripts
+- 🔒 **Runtime protection** - Enforce allowlists to block unauthorized operations in production

-> **Warning**: This is tool is not a sandbox with isolated execution, it runs on your actual machine, kernel and CPU.
+> **Warning**: This tool is not a sandbox with isolated execution, it runs on your actual machine, kernel and CPU.
 Use at your own risk.

 ## Quick Start